 Any parishioner can participate in this ministry.
 The function of this ministry is to greet parishioners upon entering the Church for the Celebration of Mass, often opening the door as they enter.
 This person should be available at least 15-20 minutes before Mass begins.
 This ministry is encouraged to visit with those who enter the vestibule and be especially attentive to visitors.
 This is a great opportunity for all family members to participate at the same time in the same ministry.

 Members proclaim the Word of God during the celebration of the Mass.
 Volunteers must convey a high regard for the Liturgy of the Word and be comfortable speaking in public.
 Ages: middle school and up.
 Training is mandatory.

 This list is available in advance, monthly, for the liturgical assignments.
 The person who develops and maintains this list gets the information from the annual stewardship forms.
 The ministries are for a yearly commitment.
 This person develops lists of all parishioners who volunteer for each ministry and maintains a rotation.
 The lists are available to the participants from the leaders of each ministry.
 It is up to the parishioner to arrange for changes or substitutions.
 This person also develops ministry lists for special events.

-Pray for special needs of parishioners and pass along those needs to the next person on the prayer line.
+Members pray daily for those who are ill, grieving or suffering in any way.
+Prayer partners are notified of particular prayer requests by email or phone.
 We presently have 4 different prayer lines.
 When a prayer request is called in, it is called out to the first person on each prayer line.
 They, in turn, call the person directly under their name and on down the line.
-Prayer requests may be made for serious illnesses, accident victims, deaths, etc.

 This is a group of parishioners that meet on Friday at 9:00 a.m. at a host family residence to recite the rosary, pray for special intentions, and conduct spiritual activities.
 The time commitment is approximately one hour.